Judge attested evidence by not denying video: Maryam

 “It was sad to see the judiciary's reputation being questioned,” Bokhari said, adding that the Supreme Court should conduct an open hearing over the alleged leaked video of the accountability court judge.

-Bokhari said Justice (retd) Nasim Hasan Shah’s confession is on record and Justice (retd) Abdul Qayyum's conversation, too, has been revealed.
-On the other hand, he said, the National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal has "become controversial due to his one-sided accountability".
+Bokhari said Justice (R) Nasim Hasan Shah's confession is on record and Justice (R) Abdul Qayyum's conversation, too, has been revealed.
+On the other hand, he said, the National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal has "become controversial due to his one-sided accountability".